Self Invested Personal Pensions (SIPPs)

 You need to be careful here.
 If your pension needs are complex you should find an independent adviser who specialises in pensions.
 However, you'll also want an adviser who specialises

 in investments to help you make the most of your SIPP.
-Trouble is, good advisers who specialise in both are not that common, so be prepared to choose carefully.
+Trouble is, good advisers who specialise in both are less common, so be prepared to choose carefully.

 If your pension situation is straightforward, then consider choosing the SIPP yourself (a fund supermarket SIPP is likely to suffice for many) and just decide whether